 Keeping an armadillo as a pet is actually illegal.
-A special permit is needed for it which is not issued to just anyone unless specialized organizations which are dedicated into taking care of such primitive animals.
-If you hold the Animal breeding license however, you can adopt an armadillo.
+A special permit is needed for it which is not issued to just anyone unless specialized organizations which are dedicated to taking care of such primitive animals.
+If you hold the Animal breeding license, however, you can adopt an armadillo.
 Even at that, some countries have few animal protection laws or none at all

 Can Armadillos swim?

 Despite the weight of their shells, Armadillos do not sink in water.
 In fact, they swim fast across ponds and rivers and can hold their breath underwater for as long as six minutes.
 They have the ability to float on water by filling their lungs and stomach with water.
 Armadillos can also cross rivers and streams by swimming in a typical dog-paddle movement or walking on their bottom whilst holding their breath at the same time.

 Armadillos are not known to be tree climbers, however, they are generally good climbers and can climb high fences.

 Armadillo forms part of the diet in many areas of Central and South America.
 It is also a traditional diet of the inhabitants of Oaxaca, Mexico.
 It is said to taste like fine-grained, good-quality pork, but it does also serve as a substitute for pork, beef and even chicken.
 However, it is a known fact that Armadillos transmit leprosy, which means that the meat should be cooked properly to reduce the risk of contracting the disease.

 Armadillo SpeciesThere are 21 species of Armadillo